 As a sedative drug, alcohol will eventually make you drowsy and may leave you unconscious if you consume too many drinks too quickly.
 Although you might feel a sense of energy and euphoria after your first drink, alcohol slows down vital functions like breathing and blood circulation.
 The more alcohol you consume at any given time, the more powerful the effects of this chemical will be.

-If you drink more quickly than your liver can metabolize the alcohol, the level of ethanol in your bloodstream will continue to rise, and you may be at risk for alcohol poisoning, a potentially fatal condition.
-The University of California at Davishas identified four of the red flags of alcohol poisoning:
+If you drink more alcohol than your liver can effectively metabolize, the level of ethanol in your bloodstream will continue to rise, and you may be at risk for alcohol poisoning, a potentially fatal condition.
+There are four major red flags of alcohol poisoning:

 - Very slow breathing